Jtrnb/EyesOfValor/System/Beasts and Beast Taming.md

 - To build your relationship further with a wild beast you will have to continue to use its favorite food but you should also find how it is motivated and use that to teach the beast some things.
 #### Companionship:
 - To bring the beast to the next level you will have to bring the beast out on [[Playing the Game#Hunts:|Hunts]] to give it experience and time around your companions.
 Continuing to use its food and motivation it will grow into a lovely companion that will always be at your side.
-### Taming Mechanical Beasts:
+## Taming Mechanical Beasts:
 - Mechanical beasts have different basic requirements to take them in as pets and companions than their organic counter parts.
+#### Override Codes:
+- All mechanical beasts have an override code used to take control of the beast.
+Finding and using these will making taming and controlling mechanical beasts extremely easy.
+However, not all overrides are created equal and you may need to find more than one to have a fully loyal mechanical beast.
 #### Breaking the Ice:
 - Breaking the Ice with a mechanical beast often requires you to find what parts need to be repaired or the proper override code.
 Fixing it will be a more natural form of taming where override is more effective.
 #### Basic Training:
 - To build your relationship further with a mechanic beast you will have to find how it is motivated and use that to teach the beast some things.
 You can also try to find a more effective override code to push the beast along.
 #### Companionship:
 - To bring the beast to the next level you will have to bring the beast out on [[Playing the Game#Hunts:|Hunts]] to give it experience and time around your companions.
 Continuing to use its motivation it will grow into a lovely companion that will always be at your side.
+You may also use a total override code to make the beast your partner.